 If the date goes well there’s a great chance you’ll forget all about your bad day very quickly so let it go before the introduction.

-The right guy can turn your past experience seem like it was years ago so at least put on a happy face for now and if you can’t fake it – change the date to another night.
+The right guy can make your past experience feel like it was a hundred years ago so at least put on a happy face for now and if you can’t fake it – change the date to another night.

 9. Don’t interview him or ask questions about his religion or politics.

-This may be a “no-brainer” but I felt it must be put in to make this a more complete list.
+This may be a “no-brainer” but I felt it must be put here to make this a more complete list.
+And besides I’ve known plenty of women who have brought this stuff up and it’s NOT fun at all.

-Ask open-ended questions which require a full engagement.
-This will hep you avoid the interview style questioning.
+Ask open-ended questions which require a full engagement from him.
+This will help you avoid the interview style questioning.

 The exception to this rule will depend on your religion and how much of a part in plays in your relationships with men.